bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 threw that checked attribute in there.
 Let&#39;s take a look at that and then, go on for a more advanced example of using JavaScript.
-Now that I mentioned checked, I want you to take a look at this again and see if you notice something.
+Now that I mentioned checked, I want you to take a look at this again and see if you notice something.</p>

-When I first loaded the page, chips was pre-selected as one of my favorite food.
+<p>When I first loaded the page, chips was pre-selected as one of my
+favorite food.
 How did I do that?
 Well, if you check the code you can see that right here inside the input type=&#39;radio&#34;, value&#34;Chips&#34; I included a boolean attribute called checked=&#34;true&#34;.
 This says hey I